What type of content do you primarily create?

 - Brainstorm supporting copy like headlines, meta descriptions, and more.

-6. Incorporate video and other visual elements
+6. Add video and visual elements to case studies

 - Long-form video of an edited version of the interview